kaplan81/rick-morty-pwa-workbox/README.md

 * Make a unique name for this `cacheName`.
 Use for example `rickandmortyapi-cache`.
 For the precache Workbox follows the `workbox-precache-xxx` naming convention.
 If we would not specify a `cacheName` it would do the same but with `workbox-runtime-xxx`.
 * Replace `MyCachingStrategy` with the correct method for the Network First caching strategy.
 It is in the mentioned [docs](https://developers.google.com/web/tools/workbox/guides/route-requests#handling_a_route_with_a_workbox_strategy).
-* Use th Workbox Expiration Plugin to limit the cached entries to 20 since the API is only giving us that many.
+* Use the Workbox Expiration Plugin to limit the cached entries to 20 (with the `maxEntries` property) since the API is only giving us that many.
 For that take a look at how how to implement a Workbox plugin [here](https://developers.google.com/web/tools/workbox/guides/using-plugins#workbox_plugins).
-* As per how to build up the regular expression you could first replace the API base URL and then add the `()` group that tells the regex to "match something only if that something is NOT followed by other something (in this case by `\/avatar`).
-Find out by looking at [this Mozilla doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)
+* As per how to build up the regular expression you could first replace the API base URL and then add the `()` capturing group that tells the regex to "match something only if that something is NOT followed by other something (in this case by `\/avatar`).
+Find out by looking at [this Mozilla doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).

 ## A new service worker